 The Maryland Housing Fund (MHF) was established in 1971 by Section 3-201 through 3-208 of the Housing and Community Development Article of the Annotated Code of Maryland, as amended, to encourage the flow of private investment capital into multiple-unit and Single Family housing by insuring qualified lending institutions against losses on mortgage loans.
-MHF is authorized to insure mortgage loans, including mortgage loans for Multi-Family developments financed by public agencies such as the Community Development Administration (CDA), and to provide primary insurance for Single Family mortgage loans.
+MHF is authorized to insure mortgage loans, including mortgage loans for Multi-Family developments financed by public agencies such as the Community Development Administration (CDA), a governmental unit within the Division of Development Finance of the Department of Housing and Community development (DHCD) and to provide primary insurance for Single Family mortgage loans.
+Legislation enacted in 2016 expanded MHF's authority to insure business loans originated by qualified lending institutions.
 MHF insures against certain monetary losses incurred as a result of nonpayment of principal, interest or other sums agreed to be paid and certain other events of default under the terms of any insured mortgage loan, but does not insure against property losses, including without limitation, title risk, risks of defective construction or casualty, or any other reduction in project value due to insurable risk or force majeure, casualty or title loss.
 Legislation enacted in 1981 enables MHF to originate mortgage loans to assist in the disposal of property acquired through foreclosure or pursuant to any other payment in settlement of a claim or loss.
-MHF is a unit within the division of Housing Credit Assurance of the Department of Housing and Community Development (DHCD).
+MHF is a governmental unit within DHCD's Division of Credit Assurance.

-MHF maintains five restricted insurance reserves, which are separate from MHF's operating funds.
-Four of the reserves cover specific categories of insurance; the Multi-Family Reserve, the Single Family Regular Program Reserve, the Revitalization (PILOT) Reserve, and the General Reserve.
-The investment earnings on each of the four specific reserves are credited to a fifth reserve, the Unallocated Reserve, which may be used to pay claims on all categories of claims or for any other purpose consistent with the contractual obligations with the Administration's bondholders.
-In 2008, Legislation was passed under Senate Bill 983 requiring MHF to transfer from the Unallocated Account to DHCD's State Funded Revolving Housing Loan Programs all amounts in excess of \$10,000,000 at the end of each fiscal year.
-These transfers can be found in Note 8 on page 18 of this document.
+MHF maintains six restricted insurance reserves, which are separate from MHF's operating funds.
+Five of the reserves cover specific categories of insurance; the Multi-Family Insurance Reserve, the Single Family Regular Insurance Reserve, the Revitalization Program Reserve (formerly known as the PILOT program insurance reserve), the Small Business Insurance Reserve, and the General Reserve.
+The investment earnings on each of the five specific reserves are credited to a sixth reserve, the Unallocated Reserve.
+The Unallocated Reserve may be allocated and transferred by the Secretary into each of the reserves, restricted by the Secretary as a reserve to pay claims on all categories of claims. applied by MHF as payment of a claim, or retained in the Unallocated Reserve pending allocation, transfer or restriction.
+Investment earnings on each of the six reserves are credited to the Unallocated Reserve.
+In 2008, legislation was passed pursuant to Senate Bill 983 requiring MHF to transfer from the Unallocated Reserve to DHCD's Homeownership Programs Fund, Rental Housing Programs Fund, and Special Loan Programs Fund all amounts in excess of \$10,000,000 at the end of each fiscal year.
+These transfers can be found on the Statements of Changes in Net Position as Transfers Out located on page 17 of this document.